Applicasa/Sample-App-iOS/README.md

 ## New SDK and Framework features:
 1. Custom events for monetization.
-2. More Add networks to the monetization section.
+2. More Ad networks to the monetization section.
+3. Send delayed push messages
+4. Bug Fix

+## Raise Custom events

 	Sample app Introduces the variety of Ad networks, All you need to do is:

 	A. Go to MainViewController to "Raise Custom event method" section.

-	B. Select the Adnetwork you wish to call.
+	B. Select the AdNetwork you wish to call.

 	C. Build & Run, and press on the "Raise Promotions" button
-3. Send delayed push messages
-4. Bug Fix

 ```
 /**